envy-881/Bustle_CAC_Sem7/README.md

 * [2016 Ward Road Lengths](https://data.opencity.in/dataset/bengaluru-bbmp-ward-details/resource/bbmp-ward-area-and-road-length)

 ## Acknowledgements
-I would like to give credit to the following sitesfor providing information and resources for this project:
+I would like to give credit to the following sites for providing information and resources for this project:
 * Stack Overflow - Troubleshooting
 * RDocumentation - Information and syntaxes
 * R Graph Gallery - Information and code chunks